rajatsainju2025/code-explainer/docs/api.md

 # API Reference

-The Code Explainer API provides RESTful endpoints for code explanation and retrieval services.
-The API is built with FastAPI and includes comprehensive OpenAPI/Swagger documentation.
+The Code Explainer API provides RESTful endpoints for code explanation, retrieval, and advanced AI analysis services.
+The API is built with FastAPI and includes comprehensive OpenAPI/Swagger documentation with both v1 (legacy) and v2 (enhanced) endpoints.

 ## Quick Start